WebMechanix/SimpleConsent/README.md

   src="https://cdn.jsdelivr.net/gh/WebMechanix/SimpleConsent@latest/dist/SimpleConsent.min.js"></script>
 ```

+> [!NOTE]
-**Note** - if you're loading the library as shown above via JSDelivr, we don't suggest using `@latest` in a production environment as it may introduce breaking changes for major version changes in the future.
+> If you're loading the library via JSDelivr (as shown above), we don't suggest using `@latest` in a production environment as it may introduce breaking changes for major version changes in the future.

 ### Configuration